The Credit Score Required For A Personal Loan

 Cons:

-- Your co-signer or collateral is vulnerable if you default on the loan.
+• Your co-signer or collateral is vulnerable if you default on the loan.
 In other words, your co-signer is financially obligated to fulfill the terms of the loan if you can’t.
-Similarly, if it’s a secured loan, you will lose your collateral if you default.
+Similarly, you’ll lose your collateral if you default.

 Because of the risks involved, borrowers may want to wait and build their credit before applying for a personal loan.
 This option allows you to strengthen your financial position and eliminate the need for a co-signer or collateral.